CUG-EMI/EM3DANI/README.md

 lsParm = DirectSolverParm()
 lsParm.solverName = :mklpardiso
 ```
+It is worth mentioning that the memory requirement of a direct solver can be dramatically reduced
+by enabling the out-of-core (OOC) mode (setting lsParm.ooc to 1), in which the matrix factors are stored in disk rather than RAM of the computer.

 With regarding to the number of threads used by a direct solver (shared memory parallelism), although the type DirectSolverParm has a field *nThread* to specify it for MKL Pardiso, it is recommend to specify it by setting the global environment variable *OMP_NUM_THREADS* or *MKL_NUM_THREADS*, for example:
 ```
 ENV["OMP_NUM_THREADS"] = 4